Colston Bassett Dairy

 Here it remains until the following morning, when it is milled, salted, mixed thoroughly by hand, and placed into hoops (or cheese moulds).
 The process thus far has taken 24 hours.

 The curd then drains in the hoop under its own weight for 5 days.
 The hoops are turned over daily to facilitate drainage.

-In the maturing stores the cheeses are turned three times each week until sold.
-At the age of around four to six weeks, the cheeses are pierced using a piercing machine.
+In the maturing stores the cheeses are turned regularly until they are sold.
+As the cheese age they are pierced using a piercing machine.
 This pushes stainless steel needles into the cheese all around its circumference.
-Once the air enters the holes, the Penicillium roquefortii which has thus far been dormant, can now start to grow, forming as it does the typical veins associated with Stilton cheese.
+Once the air enters the holes, the Penicillium Roqueforti, which has thus far been dormant, can now start to grow, forming the typical veins associated with Stilton cheese.

-A second piercing takes place one week later.Three weeks or so after second piercing the cheeses are ready for grading prior to sale.
-A cheese iron is used to bore into the cheese and remove a plug which can be assessed for level of blue veining, and so the smell and flavour can be checked.
+After maturing every cheese is grading prior to sale.
+A cheese iron is used to bore into the cheese and remove a core of cheese, which can be assessed for level of blue veining; smell and most importantly the flavour can be checked.
 This is done to every cheese because only when a cheese reaches the required standard can it be called Stilton cheese.